| Furniture RestorationWe are leading specialists in 19th and 20th

 flattened.
 Leaving the cardboard in place, weight the repair

 area solidly for 24 hours.
 Then wax and polish the surface.
+Large blisters must usually be slit, because

 the veneer has swelled.
 With a sharp craft knife or single-edge